 1.1.
 The connection between GL and image processing.
-Perhaps the most important motivation for the method proposed in this paper is the existing literature on the use of the GL functional in image processing.
-We review some of that literature for the reader not directly familiar with it to better motivate the choice of methods proposed here.
 The Ginzburg-Landau functional is sometimes used in image processing as an alternative or a relative to the TV semi-norm.
 Because of the gamma convergence, these two functionals can sometimes be interchanged.
 Moreover, the highest order term in the GL functional is purely quadratic allowing for fast minimization schemes in some problems.
 Recent advances in TV minimization procedures, e.g. split Bregman and graph cut methods [31, 16], have made this less necessary, nevertheless there are cases where the pure TV case is not enough and the diffuse interface version may be a simpler method.

-One example of the GL functional in image processing is the motivation for the Esedoglu-Tsai [23] threshold method for Chan-Vese segmentation [12].
-The construction of their method is directly built on the GL functional, rather than the TV method of the original Chan-Vese paper [12].
-We also note that this method was inspired by the original Merriman-Bence-Osher paper [40].
+Some examples of GL in image processing include the motivation for the Esedoglu-Tsai [23] threshold method for Chan-Vese segmentation [12].
+Although the GL is not ultimately used in their method the construction of their method is directly built on the GL functional, rather than the TV method of the original Chan-Vese paper [12].
+We also note that this method was inspired by the original Merriman-Bence-Osher paper [42].
 Another example is work by Riccardo March [21, 11] and Esedoglu [20, 22].
 The work by Ambrosio-Tortorelli [3] is well known in image processing for diffuse interface approximations.

 In a typical application we want to minimize an energy functional of the form where $F(u, u_0)$ is a fitting term to known data.
-In the case of denoising, $F(u, u_0)$ is often just an $L^2$ fit, $\int (u-u_0)^2$ .
-In the case of deblurring it is $\int (Ku-u_0)^2$ , or the $L^2$ of the blurred solution with the data.
-For inpainting we often have an $L^2$ fit to known data in the region where the data is known, i.e. $\int{\Omega} (u-u_0)^2$ .
-In some instances in the above a different norm is used, e.g. $L^1$ or other norms.
+In the case of denoising, $F(u, u_0)$ is often just an L^2 fit, $\int (u-u_0)^2$.
+In the case of deblurring it is $\int (Ku-u_0)^2$, or the L^2 of the blurred solution with the data.
+For inpainting we often have an L^2 to known data in the region where the data is known, i.e. $\int{\Omega} (u-u_0)^2$.
+In some instances in the above a different norm is used, e.g. L^1 or other norms.
 In the case of Cahn-Hilliard based inpainting, the method is not strictly a gradient flow [7, 6], but rather based on gradient flows.
-In fact the method is a sort of hybrid in which the $L^2$ least squares fitting term is paired with the Cahn-Hilliard $H^{-1}$ dynamics.
-The result is a method that achieves both required boundary conditions for inpainting, namely, continuation of both greyscale information and direction of edges across the inpainting domain.
+In fact the method is a sort of hybrid in which the L^2 least squares fitting term is paired with the Cahn-Hilliard H^{-1} dynamics.
+The result is a method that achieves both boundary conditions for inpainting.
+Namely, continuation of both greyscale information and direction of edges across the inpainting domain.
 The higher order evolution is important for that application and is related to the geometry of the problem.
-The CH inpainting problem is a good example of a method where new fast algorithms for TV minimization have yet been developed due, in part, to the unusual boundary conditions.
-The convex splitting method (see below) allows for very fast inpainting using a CH method and the GL functional.